 While the nomenclature for the world which follows Covid-19 may yet be malleable and far from set in stone, it should now be abundantly clear that the world will change.
 It many regards it already has, and irreversibly so.

-The pandemic is far from over, but it does appear that many parts of the world – including the bulk of emerging Europe – has passed the worst.
+The pandemic is far from over, but it does appear that many parts of the world – including the bulk of emerging Europe – have seen the worst pass.
 (Alas for some countries in the region: Armenia, Belarus and Moldova in particular, this is not the case).
 And while it is perhaps still far too early to draw any formal conclusions about our experiences over the past three months, we can at least begin to use those experiences in order to think a little about what should come next.

 Back in the early days of March, when Covid-19 became a truly global pandemic and lockdown restrictions were first being put in place, there was a broad consensus that we would simply be ‘switching off’ for a short while.
 Once the pandemic had passed, the world could equally simply be ‘plugged back in’ and life would continue much as it had before.